-- 1. The Treasurer must: - a. receive all moneys paid to or received by the Association and issue receipts for those moneys in the name of the Association; and - b. ensure that all moneys received are paid into the account of the Association as soon as is reasonably practicable but without undue delay after receipt; and - c. make any payments authorised by the Committee or by a general meeting of the Association from the Association's funds; an - d. ensure cheques are signed by at least 2 committee members; and - e. ensure a 2nd committee member authority for all General Account transactions. - 2.
-The Treasurer must: - a. ensure that the financial records of the Association are kept in accordance with the Act; and - b. coordinate the preparation of the financial statements of the Association and their certification by the Committee prior to their submission to the annual general meeting of the Association. - 3.
+1. The Treasurer must:

+- a. receive all moneys paid to or received by the Association and issue receipts for those moneys in the name of the Association; and - b. ensure that all moneys received are paid into the account of the Association as soon as is reasonably practicable but without undue delay after receipt; and - c. make any payments authorised by the Committee or by a general meeting of the Association from the Association's funds; and - d. ensure a 2nd committee member authority for all general Account transactions.

+2. The Treasurer must:

+- a. ensure that the financial records of the Association are kept in accordance with the Act; - b. coordinate the preparation of the financial statements of the Association and their certification by the Committee prior to their submission to the annual general meeting of the Association. - 3.
 The Treasurer must ensure that at least one other committee member has access to the accounts and financial records of the Association.